 Tips to Improve Heart Health

 Improving cardiovascular disease comes down to one thing – self-care.
-While there’s nothing that can be done about certain risk factors such as family history, age, or sex you can still take measures to lessen your risk for heart failure.
+While nothing can be done about certain risk factors such as family history, age, or sex, you can still take measures to lessen your risk for heart failure.

 Let’s take a look at a few tips.